Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 - The longer files are documented in a clear, concise manner, but the shorter ones could use a little more documentation.
 For instance battle.py, collection.py, display.py could use a small documentation touch up.
 - Some of the error messages, like when there is an invalid card name, are not specific.
 The error messages could be clearer and more targeted to each endpoint.
 - The error messages across endpoints are inconsistent and not very detailed.
 For example:
+- Didn’t seem like there was a schema for the display table in schema.sql and the alembic revisions so make sure to add that somewhere (But from the code for the endpoint I think you would just need to have a user_id and card_id column and the primary key would be the tuple of both of those values)

 ### display.py has been updated for the above review comments